SFrost007/WasHeIn/README.md

 The native code is a thin wrapper around the webview control, adding options to open any actor's details page in a browser of the user's choice.

 The web files will work on any browser capable of running JQuery, however due to the screen-scraping required, this cannot be hosted on a web server and accessed directly via a browser due to cross-origin security policies.

+Actor icon used by permission under the Demo License Agreement from [Icons Land](http://www.icons-land.com/).